alphacruncher/load-test/README.md

 #### Setup Python Environment

 First, we need to start a python container that we can attach to.
+Make sure you are creating the pod in the selenium-loadtest namespace!

 ```console
 kubectl run selenium-python --image=python:3.8.0 -- sleep 36000